neerajchaudhary21/github-demo/README.md

 # github-demo
-Tis is my first git repository.
+This is my first git repository.
+Author-Neeraj